lizardzhou/Dyssol/source/developer.rst

 - Perform test simulation:

 	Now you have your complete code for the splitter.
 Build the solution and then run Dyssol in debug mode.
 Add material streams and the unit, choose the unit type "MySplitter", set inlet mass flow and splitting factors according to the table below, and finally check if the results are correct.
+Finally, save the simulation file for the :ref:`example of developing a dynamic unit <label-Basics>`.

 	+-------------------------------------+
 	| **General**                         |